Unpolarized Shafarevich conjectures for hyper-K\"ahler varieties: Finiteness of twists admitting essentially good reduction

 \section{Finiteness of twists admitting essentially good reduction}

-As an intermediate step towards the Shafarevich conjecture for polarized hyper-K\"ahler varieties, we prove, in Proposition \ref{Proposition:FinitenessTwists2} below, the finiteness of twists/models of polarized hyper-K\"ahler varieties admitting essentially good reductions.
+As an intermediate step towards the Shafarevich conjecture for polarized hyper-Kähler varieties, we prove, in Proposition \ref{Proposition:FinitenessTwists2} below, the finiteness of twists/models of polarized hyper-Kähler varieties admitting essentially good reductions.
 We will make use of results in Appendix \ref{appendixMatsusakaMumford} on specialization of birational automorphisms (Matsusaka--Mumford) in the setting of algebraic spaces.

 \begin{lemma} Let $R$ be a discrete valuation ring with fraction field $K$ of characteristic zero.
 Let $s$ be the closed point of $\Spec R$ and $k(s)$ the residue field.
-Let $\mathcal{X} \rightarrow \Spec R$ be a smooth proper morphism of algebraic spaces such that the generic fiber $\mathcal{X}_{\eta}$ is a hyper-K\"ahler variety over $K$.
+Let $\mathcal{X} \rightarrow \Spec R$ be a smooth proper morphism of algebraic spaces such that the generic fiber $\mathcal{X}_{\eta}$ is a hyper-Kähler variety over $K$.
 Then the special fiber $\mathcal{X}_{s}$ is a non-ruled algebraic space over $k(s)$ (Definition \ref{def:Ruled}). \end{lemma}

 \begin{proof} The relative canonical sheaf